yadusharon/Telegram-pi/README.md

 get telegram bot token by chatting with [botfather](https://telegram.me/BotFather)

-give your bot token and telegram id in the conf.jdon file
+give your bot token and telegram id in the conf.json file